Satima2002/Euler_project/README.md

 # Euler_project
-Just solving problems similar to those which I'm used to solve by hand during Republican Olympiads in mathematics.
+Just solving the problems similar to those which I'm used to solve by hand during Republican Olympiads in mathematics.

 But this time using algorithms and computer's power, with less stress and more fun.